Wake Forest University Department of Counseling

 In addition to recordings for group supervision case presentations, students will listen to, review, and submit two session recordings for each of their 2nd and 3rd Individual Supervision Meetings.
 The audio/video recording submissions via Zoom should be accompanied by a Recording Review Form, which students will upload into Anthology Portfolio.
 The university supervisor will provide the student with feedback on the set of two session recordings during each of their 2nd and 3rd Individual Supervision Meetings.
 The university supervisor may require additional recordings based on the individual student’s developmental needs.

-If a student cannot obtain a session recording at their site, they will consult with their lead faculty and university supervisor about completing the alternative recording assignment in place of a client recording.
+If a student cannot obtain a session recording at their site, they will consult with their university supervisor about completing the alternative recording assignment in place of a client recording.
 The first session recording is due by Week 6 Day 7 and the second session recording is due before the final individual supervision session.
-If a student cannot submit their first recording by Week 6 Day 7, they should discuss other arrangements with their university supervisor and lead faculty.
+If a student cannot submit their first recording by Week 6 Day 7, they should discuss other arrangements with their university supervisor.

 Please review the WFU HIPAA-Secure Zoom Policies and Procedures before recording counseling sessions.